CCow/402Report/README.md

 05/16/2022 - Added pictures of Weeks 4 and 10.
 Continued to research Project portion of report

-05/16/2022 - Cleaned up other sections of report and getting sspace ready for project section
+05/16/2022 - Cleaned up other sections of report and getting space ready for project section